usharma16/ClintonCAT/README.md

-Chrome Browser Extension for automatically searching [Rossmann's Consumer Action Taskforce (CAT)](https://wiki.rossmanngroup.com/wiki/Mission_statement) articles for the current site being visited.
+Chrome Browser Extension for automatically searching [Rossmann's Consumer Action Taskforce (CAT)](https://wiki.rossmanngroup.com/wiki/Mission_statement) articles for the current page being visited.

 ## Operation

-If a CAT wiki page for the domain is found then a new tab is opened in the background with the wiki article.
+If a CAT wiki page for the website is found then the plugin toolbar icon will indicate the number of controversies found.
+You might also see a clickable angry cat image in the page.

 ## Install

-As this is not yet on the Chrome Web Store it's necessary to download and manually install it:
+As this is not yet on the Chrome Web Store it's necessary to download and manually install it.

+For Chrome:

 1. Download a [release](https://github.com/WayneKeenan/ClintonCAT/releases) .
 2. Open Extension settings: e.g. `chrome://extensions/`  or `brave://extensions/` etc.
 3. Enable Developer Mode
 4. Click `Load Unpacked`
-5. Navigate to the cloned/unzipped folder.
+5. Navigate to the unzipped folder.

+For Firefox:

+1. Open: about:debugging#/runtime/this-firefox
+2. Expand 'Temporary Extenstions'
+3. Click 'Load Temporary Add-on...'
+4. Navigate to the unzipped folder and open `manifest.json`

 # Developer